Keycapsss/keycapsss-help-site/buildguide_en.md

 Plug your keyboard, look what happens, solve problems, be happy if there are none. (if you followed all the steps your pro micros should have firmware at this point)
 By now you can also checked whether all switches will be able to work.
 In order to do so, short the pads on which the kailh sockets will be installed (next step) with tweezers.

-> Add image here: "Test switches with tweezer"
+> Add image here: "Test switches with tweezers"

 ## Solder the sockets